djKianoosh/shelf/.ai/ai-development-manifesto.md

 - **Break Down Complexity.** All complex tasks must be broken down into a **Chain of Small Steps**.
 Large, monolithic changes are unreliable and difficult to verify.
 This helps avoid **Degradation Under Complexity**.
 - **Verify, Don't Assume.** We will avoid **Unvalidated Leaps**.
 Every step must be verified.
 We will use **Constrained Tests**, **Approved Fixtures**, and isolated **Playgrounds** to ensure each component works before integrating it.
 - **Embrace Disposability.** Be **Happy to Delete** failed attempts.
 AI-generated code is cheap to create.
 We will avoid the **Sunk Cost** fallacy by reverting failed attempts and starting fresh with a refined prompt, rather than trying to patch a broken foundation.
+- **Interactive Pauses.** We will incorporate deliberate pauses in our workflow.
+After writing new code, we will pause for questions and clarification.
+After completing a feature, we will pause for reflection and planning adjustments.
 - **Use Focused Agents.** To combat the **Distracted Agent** anti-pattern, we will use agents with single, narrow responsibilities for critical tasks (e.g., a committer agent, a testing agent, a refactoring agent).

 ## 3. Knowledge and Context Management